-The James Beard Foundation’s Women’s Leadership Programs are designed to support women in the hospitality industry at all stages of their careers through scholarships, mentorships, training, specialized entrepreneurial education, and other offerings.
+The James Beard Foundation’s Women’s Leadership Programs are designed to support women in the hospitality industry at all stages of their careers through scholarships, mentorships, training, specialized entrepreneurial education, partnerships, and other offerings.

 We are committed to providing access to tools, resources, and networks to to help ensure that there are more women-owned businesses, more financial investment in women-owned businesses, and more women in leadership across the industry.
 Check out our equity-related stories here.
 To stay informed as we continue to update and refine our women’s leadership programming, sign up for our industry advocacy newsletter.